litleWY/Rohlik-Orders-Forecasting/README.md

 Accurate order forecasts are crucial for planning process, impacting workforce allocation, delivery logistics, inventory management, and supply chain efficiency.
 By optimizing forecasts, we can minimize waste and streamline operations, making our e-grocery services more sustainable and efficient.

 The datasets could be downloaded at https://www.kaggle.com/competitions/rohlik-orders-forecasting-challenge/data

+This is the notebook that I learn from it: https://www.kaggle.com/code/abdmental01/rohlik-starter-v1?kernelSessionId=188881811